-Anti-slavery and Human Trafficking Statement December 2022 (for y/e June 2022)
+Anti-slavery and Human Trafficking Statement December 2024 (for y/e June 2024)

-Euro Quality Lambs Ltd (“EQL”) is committed to continuously reviewing and improving our practices and policies to combat modern slavery and human trafficking.
+Euro Quality Lambs (“EQL”) is committed to continuously reviewing and improving our practices and policies to combat modern slavery and human trafficking.
 We have a zero-tolerance approach to modern slavery and human trafficking in all its forms.

 Organisation’s structure: